daryllundy/ai-hedge-fund/README.md

 run.bat --ticker AAPL,MSFT,NVDA --ollama main
 ```

-You can also specify a `--show-reasoning` flag to print the reasoning of each agent to the console.
+You can also specify a `--show-reasoning` flag to print the reasoning of each agent:
 ```bash
 # With Poetry:
 poetry run python src/main.py --ticker AAPL,MSFT,NVDA --show-reasoning